edulinq/quizgen/docs/styling.md

 ### How do I resize an image?

 The size of an image can be controlled using the `image-width` value.
-Only the width of an image can be explicitly set.
-The aspect ratio of the image will be preserved, which will determine the height of the image.
+Only the width of an image can be explicitly set, and the aspect ratio of the image will be preserved.

 For example, to make an image 50% it's normal size:
 ```